 For more information on the Deschutes River Access and Habitat Restoration Plan, please contact

-Tel: (541) 706-6118
+Tel: (541) 706-6192

-- Date TBD Spring 2021 – draft plan
+- Spring 2021 – develop draft plan

-- Date TBD Summer 2021 – final plan
+- Fall 2021 – Finalize and adopt plan

 Why is the plan needed?

-The 16 parks along the Deschutes River are some of the most beloved and frequently visited district properties.
+The 16 parks along the Deschutes River are some of the most beloved and highly visited district properties.
 The popularity of river use has resulted in impacts such as trampled vegetation, user-created access paths and erosion along the riverbank.
 Population and tourism growth are expected to add more use in the future.
-In anticipation, the district is taking a proactive approach to identify optimized river access and habitat restoration projects in a plan.
+In anticipation, the district took a proactive approach to identify optimized river access and habitat restoration projects in a plan.
 The plan will document existing conditions, community desires, and prioritize access and restoration projects.